 Emergency Contact Information

-To reach your student while he or she is abroad, use the phone/fax information given to you by your student or use the contact information listed on this web page for your student's course or program.
-The Global Studies Program cannot list individual homestay contact information for students on this website, but can provide this information if you contact us.
+To reach a student while he or she is abroad, use the phone/fax information given to you by the student or use the contact information listed below on this web page.
+The University cannot list individual homestay contact information for students on this website, but can provide this information if requested.

 To reach someone at UAH in an emergency, please call one of the following numbers.
 If your emergency is time sensitive, begin calling people in the order listed below during normal work hours (8 a.m. - 5 p.m.
 M-F).
-Outside of normal work hours, please consult the emergency contact information given to you by your student or by calling the University Police.
-If contacting staff outside of the Global Studies Program, be sure to mention that you are calling about a study abroad emergency and that you are unable to reach anyone directly associated with Global Studies.
+Outside of normal work hours, please consult the emergency contact information given to you by the student or by calling the University Police.
+If contacting staff outside of the Global Studies Program or the Office of International Engagement, be sure to mention that you are calling about an emergency affecting a student participating in a study abroad program.

 - Dr. David Johnson, Director, Global Studies Program, (256) 824-6288 or email@example.com